Another year had gone

 We kicked of to the

-first spot around 10:30 am: an up ledge to get the skaters warmed up.
+n up ledge to get the skaters warmed up.
 A lot of

-dope tricks went down.
+nt down.
 Hayden Watt, 2007 Right2Roll champion landed wrong on

 his bruised heel, taking his chance of reclaiming the title this year.
 Rhys Bell,

-another promising contender, smashed his knee into one of the supports.
+s knee into one of the supports.
 Simon

-Kelly got a nice back torque, Aaron C nailed a back shifty to 630 out.
+back torque, Aaron C nailed a back shifty to 630 out.
 Chris P

 with a half cab soul 360 rewind out, Kieran D sav to 450 out, Rian A with a